alanwatsonforster/glass/glass/map.md

 Again, as long as the sheets are arranged so that long edges abut other long edges and short edges abut other short edges, the terrain features flow from one sheet to the other.
 However, they do not match the first-generation sheets.

-## APXO Maps
+## Glass Maps

 ### Generations

 Putting aside the question of the graphical representation of terrain features, first- and second-generation map sheets differ in their size, the geographic features along their edges, and in hex labeling.
-For these reasons, APXO allows games to be played on maps using sheets either from the first or the second generation, but not a mixture of generations.
+For these reasons, Glass allows games to be played on maps using sheets either from the first or the second generation, but not a mixture of generations.

 ### First-Generation Sheets

-APXO implements twenty-six first-generation sheets labeled A to Z:
+Glass implements twenty-six first-generation sheets labeled A to Z:

 - A to D: These are adaptations of the original four sheets from *Air Superiority*.